 Our bonus guide for today’s episode speaks to wives — not to put the pressure on you now — but just so you know how you can help your husband.
 It also describes how to take this beyond mere technique and note the emotional connection between you.
 You can get this by becoming a patron of The Marriage Podcast for Smart People.

-Actions to Delay Ejaculation
+Actions to Prevent Premature Ejaculation